sejnub/ha-prometheus-stack/test/README.md

-# Testing Guide for Prometheus Stack Add-on
+# Testing Guide for InfluxDB Stack Add-on

-This directory contains all testing tools and comprehensive guides for the Prometheus Stack Home Assistant add-on.
+This directory contains all testing tools and comprehensive guides for the InfluxDB Stack Home Assistant add-on.

 - [1.
 Test Directory Structure](#1-test-directory-structure)
 - [2.
 Quick Start Testing](#2-quick-start-testing)